mozilla-lockwise/lockwise-addon/docs/developer/test-plan-telemetry.md

-# Telemetry Test Plan: Lockbox-extension
+# Telemetry Test Plan: Lockwise-extension

-Given the importance the Lockbox team places on actionable user telemetry, ensuring confidence in the fidelity of that data is vital.
+Given the importance the Lockwise team places on actionable user telemetry, ensuring confidence in the fidelity of that data is vital.
 Coverage aspects are broken into two distinct areas: test automation and manual testing.

 ## Unit tests